 There are currently many companies selling CBD products online and in stores.
 It comes in tinctures, capsules and topicals.
 How you take it or use them will depend on the desired medicinal benefit you seek.
 Because CBD is not yet FDA regulated, it falls on the consumer to be an educated buyer — do not assume all products are of the same quality or that label claims are true.

 When you are buying CBD, look for the volume or amount of CBD and do a bit of research to make sure high quality hemp was used in production.
-I suggest only buying CBD from reputable companies in the United States (click here to buy online from my recommended partner) and avoiding overseas hemp that might be chemically treated.
+I suggest only buying CBD from reputable companies in the United States and avoiding overseas hemp that might be chemically treated.
 Each product you buy should be clear about its concentration amount.
 The concentration amount denotes the strength of the product, or how much CBD is contained in the total volume.
 I would only buy from a company that runs tests on its products so you know what you are getting and that the company cares about quality.

 General serving information